kylelaker/i3blocks_battery/README.md

 Displays an icon for the battery status as well as the current percentage as an i3blocks block.

+This very likely only works on Apple's Macbook lines.

 ## Dependencies

  * cargo